Thumbay Moideen: Conferral of Honorary Doctorate

 He was conferred an Honorary Doctorate at the annual convocation ceremony of Amity University – Dubai, on 20 November 2017.
 An official statement by Amity University Dubai said that Mr. Thumbay Moideen was being conferred the honor in view of his “significant contributions towards promotion of medical education, trade and industry, and social and economic development of the nation.”

+Honorary Doctorates

+In recognition of his contributions to education, healthcare, business, and philanthropy, Thumbay Moideen has been conferred with five Honorary Doctorates by various international universities.
+These honors acknowledge his role in establishing institutions that promote academic excellence, healthcare innovation, and cross-cultural collaboration.